Milanese Minestrone Soup

 Instructions

-- To a sauté pan add the oil over medium heat.
+- To a large soup pan, add the olive oil over medium heat.

-- Add the pancetta and onions and cook until the pancetta is lightly browned and onions softened.
+- Add the pancetta and onions and cook until the onions are softened.
 Add the garlic and stir, cook for 1 minute.
 Add the celery, carrots, zucchini, potatoes, basil, parsley and sage.
 Stir to combine all the ingredients.
 Stir in the tomatoes and chicken stock.

-- After 1 hour, add the rice and cabbage, simmer for 25 minutes until the rice is tender and the soup is thickened.
+- After 30 minutes, add the rice and cabbage, then simmer for 25 minutes until the rice is tender and the soup is thickened.
+The rice will absorb a lot of the liquid.
+If it's getting too thick add more broth/stock or water.

 - Stir in the cannellini beans and remove the Parmesan rind.

-- Taste for seasoning (depending how salty your chicken stock is) and add salt.
+- Taste for seasoning (depending how salty your chicken broth/stock is) and add salt if needed.

 Nutrition Information